Case Studies

 RON KOOPER

-Ron Kooper had been an art teacher in California for three decades.
+Ron had been an art teacher in California for three decades.
 Curiously, after he retired in 2003, he never painted again.
 In 2013, he began forgetting his keys and stumbling on words.
-On the basis of these cognitive symptoms and a positive amyloid PET scan, Ron was diagnosed with Alzheimer’s Disease (AD) by a local neurologist
+On the basis of these cognitive symptoms and a positive amyloid PET scan, Ron was diagnosed with Alzheimer’s Disease (AD) by a local neurologist.

 Ron was the third member of his family to have Alzheimer’s Disease.
 This made Ron very interested in participating in research and clinical studies.
 Ron enrolled in a drug trial for an Alzheimer’s medication at the University of Southern California’s Keck School.
 And he and his wife Eleanor made advance arrangements to donate his brain to support AD research.
-Ron died in late 2016.

-Surprisingly, the neuropathology report from USC showed that Ron had dementia with Lewy bodies and no Alzheimer’s pathology.
+Surprisingly, the neuropathology report showed that Ron had dementia with Lewy bodies and no Alzheimer’s pathology.
 Ron had REM sleep behavior disorder (RBD) but no hallucinations.
 He had developed minor parkinsonism, which is common in late-stage AD.

 LARRY NEFF

 The first sign of neurological problems came in 2005 when Larry lost his sense of smell.
 In 2010 the family detected the first hints of confusion, such as missing turns when driving to familiar destinations.
-His primary care physician observed dementia in November 2012.
+His primary care physician observed dementia in late 2012.
 In February 2013 Larry was diagnosed with Lewy Body Dementia and he retired from Goodwill at the end of that year.

 Early on, Larry’s walking slowed, his posture became stooped, and he adopted a shuffling gait.
 As the disorder progressed, Larry would hallucinate and sometimes behave violently.
 Larry would greet “people” he saw in the yard outside, at the mailbox, and in the house, making efforts to ensure that “they” were cared for and comfortable.

-Neff (after)In late summer 2017, Larry began having trouble toileting, sometimes urinating into trash cans.
-Also, he thought people were stealing from him.
+In 2017, Larry began having trouble toileting, sometimes urinating into trash cans.
+He thought people were stealing from him.
 As a result of his resistance to caregivers, toileting needs, and general agitation, he was moved to a memory care facility, in December 2017.

 JOSEPH NICOLAZZI